Special program requirements

 Acceptance into the degree program occurs in three steps: (1) permission to enroll in course work; (2) acceptance into the doctoral program in music education; and (3) admission to doctoral candidacy at UNT.

 To obtain permission to enroll in course work, the student must:

-- apply for admission to UNT through the Graduate School (an evaluation of the student’s transcript will determine leveling course requirements);
+- apply for admission to UNT through the Graduate School (an evaluation of the student’s transcript will determine deficiencies in course work);

 - submit an acceptable score on the general test of the Graduate Record Examination (GRE); contact the College of Music or the Toulouse Graduate School for standardized admission test requirements;